• Home

 These high-profile cases allowed for a microscopic examination of the security practices, or lack thereof, within the multi-family housing industry.
 Nationally syndicated radio and television talk shows and print media have published unflattering stories exposing dangerous apartment communities overrun by gangs and drug activity.
 This coverage gave all landlords a symbolic black eye.

-Today, news of multi-million dollar jury verdicts are no longer exceptional where property owners and managers are found negligent for failing to provide apartment security safe housing.
-These adverse jury verdicts have caused insurance rates to soar and the resale value of some investment property to plummet.
+Today, news of multi-million dollar jury verdicts is no longer exceptional where property owners and managers are found negligent for failing to provide apartment security safe housing.
+These adverse jury verdicts have caused insurance rates to soar and the resale value of some investment properties to plummet.

 A surprising number of landlords that didn’t have adequate insurance coverage were forced into bankruptcy and lost their entire investment.